2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Arizona Cardinals

-Players cut to reach 53: LB Scooby Wright
+Players cut to reach 53: LB Scooby Wright, CB Christian Campbell, TE Alec Bloom, K Matt McCrane, LB Matt Oplinger

 Los Angeles Rams